tathey1/autogmm/subset_experiments/README.md

 **idxs_*.csv** - 10 random subsets of the datasets.
 Each subset contains 80% as many elements as the full dataset.
 These are the random subsets that were used in the paper.

-**paper_results** - Contains the results from Step 1 that were published.
+**./paper_results/** - Contains the results from Step 1 that were published.
 If one wishes to recreate exactly Figure 4, copy these csvs into the subset_experiments directory then perform Step 2.